 During his doctoral studies, he authored several peer-reviewed publications, presented two international conference papers and won an award for being an outstanding PhD student.

 Following completion of his PhD, Henry was a postdoctoral research fellow at Harvard’s department of stem cell and regenerative biology.
 His research focused on the tolerised immune compartment established during pregnancy and how this could direct the development of biological therapeutics.
 The research was partly funded by a BD Biosciences Immunology research grant, which Henry won in 2012.
 During his research, he also undertook an internship with an innovation fund investment group specialising in funding spin-out start-ups in biotechnology and medical devices.

-- BA (Biological Sciences; Oxford)
+- BA Biological Sciences (University of Oxford)

 - European Patent Attorney